Johns-Costa/pool-booking/README.md

 ### Strategy

 Developed for everyone that wants to have some fun at a swimming pool.
 The app is designed to be easy to use and intuitive.
 The main goal of the app is to help anyone interested in having classes in the swiming pool to be able to book. the staff members can have it easy while adding new classes or deleting obsolete ones.
-This has the goal of increasing the efficiency of the pool management.
+This app has the goal of increasing the efficiency of the pool management.

 ### Target Audience